kiboschool/course-pm-and-design/src/lessons/guest-speakers.md

 ## Learning Outcomes

 There is no new lesson content for this week.
-Instead, we'll use this week to review and solidify the material from the past 4 weeks.
-During the live class, we'll hear from guest speakers to better understand how PMs and Designers work in the real world.
-This week, you will
+Instead, use this week for review and catch-up.
+During the live class, you will hear from two guests who studied computing and now work as product managers and designers so that you can:
 - Understand how PMs and Designers interact with product teams
 - Understand how computer science background impacts professional journeys of PMs & Designers

+We will also leave about 30 minutes during live class for questions & answers with Folarin & Ope.
+Please bring any questions you have about previous lesson materials or assignments.

 ## Guest speakers
 ### Feyi Olabiyi